Here are some important, key points to keep in mind about the new S/U grading option for students:

 Permission is not required.
 Once you submit a request, the grading basis for the course will be changed to the new S/U grading basis.
 However, it is strongly recommended that you consult with your academic advisor(s) prior to submitting the request.

-No. Classes for which you opt to change the grading basis to S/U for the Spring 2020 term will not count toward the limits that degree programs have on S/U credits.
+No. Classes for which you opt to change the grading basis to the Enhanced S/U will not count toward the limits that degree programs have on S/U credits.
 These courses will not count against the 12 semester hour S/U maximum for undergraduate students.

 - Does this opportunity have any effect on classes that are already only available for S/U grading?